aquietone/luabard/README.md

 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation
-Download bardbot.lua to your `mq/lua` folder.
+Download luabard.lua to your `mq/lua` folder.

 ## Usage
-Start the script with `/lua run bardbot`.
+Start the script with `/lua run luabard`.

 ## Support
 Open issues on this repository.